MchpBTApps/RN4870_Remote_Configuration/README.md

 The remote command feature can be controlled by either another RN4871 module, a competitors BLE module or an Android app.

 For the first demonstration two RN4871 modules will be used.
-One will be called the Master Module the other the Remote Module.
-The Master Module is connected to the PC and is in control of the Remote Module.
+One will be called the Central Module the other the Remote Module.
+The Central Module is connected to the PC and is in control of the Remote Module.
 The Remote Module is connected to the PC for configuration and status feedback only.

-We will configure the Remote Module first, so when we get to the connection sequence on the Master module, it can connect properly
+We will configure the Remote Module first, so when we get to the connection sequence on the Central module, it can connect properly

 The step by step procedure to configuration is provided below.
 Each step shows what command to issue to the RN4871 module in the format of - *TX: command*.